 Upper school option 0

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that they are unsuitable for work with children) then you should report this to one of the CPLOs in confidence, who will refer the matter to the Director of Education (or the chair of governors if the concern relates to the Director of Education) – who will consider what action to take.
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that they are unsuitable for work with children) then you should report this to one of the DSL’s in confidence, who will refer the matter to the Executive Head (or the Chair of Governors if the concern relates to the Executive Head) – who will consider what action to take.